Y-Saki26/EvidenceEMC/README.md

-# Marginal-likelihood-with-Multi-histogram-method
+# EvidenceEMC

-Calculation of the marginal likelihood from likelihood samples using the multihistogram method
+Calculate the marginal likelihoods using the multi-histogram method (Weighted Histogram Analysis Method) from the log-likelihood samples of the Replica Exchange method (Exchange Monte Carlo) simulation